-Sport Australia is strongly committed to Australian sport environments that are safe and supportive.
-We have zero tolerance for any behavior that puts the wellbeing of people in the Australian sporting community at risk including bullying, sexual harassment or assault, and are working to ensure that athletes, staff and others in our care have appropriate protection and support.
+We support the National Redress Scheme and are strongly committed to Australian sport environments that are safe and supportive.
+We have zero tolerance for any behaviour that puts the wellbeing of people in the Australian sporting community at risk including bullying, sexual harassment or assault, and are working to ensure that athletes, staff and others in our care have appropriate protection and support.

 National Redress Scheme